Establishing Fair Recruitment Processes

 Apresentação do curso

 In today's globalized economy, workers are increasingly looking for job opportunities beyond their home country in search of decent work and better livelihoods.
 In addition, millions of workers migrate internally in search of employment.
 Public and private employment agencies, when appropriately regulated, play an important role in the efficient and equitable functioning of labour markets by matching available jobs with suitably qualified workers.
 Despite the existence of international labour standards relating to recruitment, national laws and their enforcement often fall short of protecting the rights of workers.
 While some cross-border recruitment is facilitated by public employment services (within the framework of bilateral agreements that incorporate arrangements for temporary worker programmes), and social and informal networks, private employment agencies and other labour recruiters play an increasing role in matching labour demand and supply across borders.
 Nevertheless, concerns remain about the persistence of unscrupulous employment agencies, informal labour intermediaries and other operators acting outside the legal and regulatory framework that prey especially on low-skilled workers and those desperately searching for work.
 Reported abuses include deception about the nature and conditions of work; retention of passports; illegal wage deductions; debt bondage linked to the repayment of recruitment fees; and threats if workers want to leave their employers, coupled with fears of subsequent expulsion from a country.
 A combination of these abuses can eventually result in human trafficking and forced labour often linked to other serious infringements of fundamental rights in the workplace.
-In this rapidly changing context during the COVID crisis, the ILO's General Principles and Operational Guidelines for Fair Recruitment and Definition of Recruitment Fees and Related Costs (GP&OG) is provides invaluable guidance on how to ensure that the recruitment process of workers, especially migrant workers, is organized in a way that respects the rights of those involved, the needs of communities of origin and destination, and takes into account the legitimate needs of employers and recruiters.
-This course, based on the ILO Fair Recruitment Initiative Strategy, is a direct answer to the acknowledged need to reinforce the capacities of the ILO constituents and other key actors, in particular, within the context of exacerbated challenges created by COVID 19 pandemic.

 Perfil dos participantes

-The course is designed for: - Officials, policy-makers and practitioners of public institutions and ministries dealing with migration, trafficking and/or forced labour; - representatives of workers' and employers' organizations; - representatives of public and private employment agencies; - staff of NGOs and civil society organizations; - experts and civil servants from international agencies; - representatives of the recruitment industry as well as businesses; - other key actors engaged in these issues.
+The course is designed for: - Officials, policy-makers and practitioners of public institutions and ministries dealing with migration, trafficking and/or forced labour - representatives of workers' and employers' organizations - representatives of public and private employment agencies - staff of NGOs and civil society organizations - experts and civil servants from international agencies - representatives of the recruitment industry as well as businesses - other key actors engaged in these issues

 What will I learn?